 College Savings Plans by Online Colleges - In order to afford the high costs of college, prospective students and their parents need to begin a manageable college savings plan.

-FAFSA Pin – In order to apply and access the FAFSA application online, students and parents need a personal identification number (PIN).
-They need to register for a PIN at this site.
-The PIN serves as an electronic signature and will be the same every time a student applies for FAFSA.
+FSA ID – In order to apply and access the FAFSA application online, students and parents need a FSA ID.
+They need to register for a it at this site.
+The FSA ID serves as an electronic signature and will be the same every time a student applies for FAFSA.

 Fast Web – Fastweb breaks down scholarships based on the student’s educational goals, activities and interests.
 Students can enter contests to win financial aid.
 Fastweb provides tips to help manage financial aid.